Knicks vs. Cavaliers: Betting Trends, Record ATS, Home/Road Splits

 Additional Knicks Insights & Trends

-- New York has gone 6-4 in its last 10 games, with a 6-4 record against the spread during that span.
+- The Knicks have gone 6-4 over their last 10 contests, with a 6-4 record against the spread during that span.

-- Six of the Knicks' last 10 contests have hit the over.
+- In their past 10 games, the Knicks have hit the over five times.

+- Against the spread, New York has performed worse when playing at home, covering 19 times in 41 home games, and 27 times in 41 road games.

 New to BetMGM Sportsbook?
 We've got a great offer for new users!
 Be sure to use our link to get this fantastic first-time player promotion.